Here are Contedia's Terms and Conditions of Business.

 If the buyer shall make default in or commit any breach of any of his obligations hereunder or if any distress or execution shall be levied upon the Buyer’s property or assets or if the Buyer shall make or offer to make any arrangements or composition with his creditors, commit any act of bankruptcy or if any petition or receiving order in bankruptcy shall be presented or made against him, or if the Buyer shall be a limited company and any Resolution or Petition to wind up such company’s business shall be passed or presented, or if a Receiver of such company’s undertaking, property or assets or any part thereof shall be appointed, the Seller shall have the right forthwith to determine any contract then subsisting and to cancel any outstanding delivery or deliveries and to stop any goods in transit; but all without prejudice to any other right which the Seller may have.

-The Seller accepts no responsibility for loss or damage caused to the Buyer’s computer equipment or other parts delivered for processing to the Seller by fire, additional perils or theft and the Buyer should insure the same against such risks and for such amount as the Buyer deems necessary.
+The Seller accepts no responsibility for loss or damage caused to the Buyer’s computer equipment or other parts delivered for processing to the Seller by flood, fire, additional perils, including accidental damage, or theft, and the Buyer should insure the same against such risks and for such amount as the Buyer deems necessary.

 Unless otherwise agreed the work will be performed to specification as established under the submitted quotation.